sr320/course-497-2018/assignments/mini-project.md

 ---

 **Exercise 5**
 In at least 3 other repositories created this week make a suggested R code edit that generates a) summary information of the given data set and b) a new plot or revision to current plot.
+Please do this as an `Issue`.

 ---